Anatomizing Deep Learning Inference in Web Browsers: Results of QoE Measurement

+In summary, in-browser inference decreases the responsiveness QoE scores, primarily due to resource competition.
+The Speedometer benchmark includes responsiveness test cases for both CPU and GPU; thus, regardless of the hardware used as the inference backend, the inference process competes with the responsiveness test for resources.
+Discrete GPUs, due to their superior capacity, demonstrate the best results in responsiveness QoE benchmark tests.

 \finding{ \textbf{Finding 3}: In-browser inference can significantly degrade the responsiveness by up to 45.4\%.
 The reason is the computational resources required by inference compete with other critical components of the Web page.
-Allocating more CPU and GPU resources to minimize inference latency comes at the expense of responsiveness. }
+Allocating more CPU and GPU resources to the DL-powered Web applications to minimize inference latency comes at the expense of responsiveness QoE. }